 - 1 part Gin

-Way back when Campari first hit the market, the original recipe was entirely natural, flavoured with 68 different fruits, herbs and spices, including quinine, rhubarb, ginseng, the peel of bitter oranges, which were combined and macerated in a blend of distilled water and alcohol.
-It was then considered an aperitif by the Italians, where many believed it was a digestive tonic.
+Campari’s original recipe was entirely natural, flavoured with 68 different fruits, herbs and spices, including quinine, rhubarb, ginseng and the peel of bitter oranges, which were all combined and macerated in a blend of distilled water and alcohol.

-The main ingredient in gin (Juniper Berries) is taken by many people as a daily supplement due to it’s “medicinal” properties.
-It has been known to combat infection, renal insufficiency, bad coughs and lung congestion traditionally.
-However, the science fails to define whether or not these benefits translating all the way across to gin; however a little ancient medicinal wisdom, whether it is fact or fiction, intrigued me.
+Juniper berries, the main ingredient found in gin, has been used traditionally to combat infection, renal insufficiency, bad coughs and lung congestion however, full disclaimer – the science fails to define whether or not these benefits translate across to gin.

-Again, FULL DISCLAIMER, I am not a doctor, nor do I encourage, recommend or suggest anyone takes up drinking any of these liquors for their unsubstantiated “medicinal” qualities.
+FULL DISCLAIMER, I am not a doctor, nor do I encourage, recommend or suggest anyone takes up drinking any of these liquors for their unsubstantiated “medicinal” qualities.
 This is merely a piece discussing the origins and ingredients of these liquors.
-Always DRINK RESPONSIBLY.